KoopReynders/CMDA1213-Fed2/Les 3/CMDA1213 Fed2 Les3.md

 Don't try to compete with native applications and when in doubt, leave it out.

 ####YUIConf 2010 Panel Discussion: The Future of Frontend Engineering

 ####Early findings: 97% of mobile end-user response time happens at the front end

 ####CSS3 & HTML5 & JS against Native

 ####We have to optimize for mobile

+###Concurrenten van Javascript (Groep 2.1)
+Concurrenten van Javascript?
+Dit vak gaat toch alleen over javascript zelf?
+Waarom moeten we dan iets lezen over andere script-talen?

+####Google Dart
+What on earth is Google Dart?
+Google tries to solve the issues that exist in JavaScript

+ - This all sounds great.
+The developer community must be overjoyed!
+ - But the developers of web browsers must at least be pleased?

+####TypeScript
+Microsoft TypeScript: the JavaScript we need, or a solution looking for a problem?

+####The Next Big Language
+Wat wordt de nieuwe frontend taal?
+Waar moet deze aan voldoen?
+Rule #1: C-like syntax
+Rule #2: Dynamic typing with optional static types.
+Rule #3: Performance
+Rule #4: Tools
+Rule #5: Kitchen Sink
+Rule #6: Multi-Platform

+Wanneer is een taal goed en wanneer slecht?
+Moet een taal malti-platform zijn?